This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-• Paired with Vanilla Ice Cream: Serve a slice with a scoop of vanilla ice cream for a comforting dessert combination.
+• Vanilla Ice Cream: Serve with a scoop of vanilla ice cream for a classic dessert pairing.

-• Served with Eggnog: Enjoy it alongside a glass of homemade eggnog for a festive holiday pairing.
+• Eggnog: Enjoy a slice with a glass of homemade eggnog for a festive treat.

 Frequently Asked Questions